2025 Seoul Western District Court riot: Reactions

-Yoon's criminal defense attorney Suk Dong-hyun said that "expressing anger is understandable, but if it escalates into excessive violence, there is a risk of becoming entangled in targeted offensives or counterstrategies by leftist groups".
+Yoon's criminal defense attorney Suk Dong-hyun said "expressing anger is understandable, but if it escalates into excessive violence, there is a risk of becoming entangled in targeted offensives or counterstrategies by leftist groups".
 People Power Party lawmaker Yoon Sang-hyun messaged 40 detained Yoon supporters to reassure them, saying "You will be released soon after the investigation".

 On 19 January, Judge Cha Eun-kyung, who had issued the formal arrest warrant for President Yoon, requested personal protection.
 In response, on 20 January, the police assigned a security detail to Judge Cha.

 On 22 January, acting president Choi Sang-mok ordered a 24-hour police presence at the Constitutional Court of Korea and other courts nationwide in response to the riot and other incidents of political tension related to Yoon's impeachment.

 On 1 August 2025, the Seoul Western District Court convicted 49 people for participating in the riot and sentenced them to up to five years' imprisonment.